Part 1: Setting up a Proxmox Cluster

 Installing Tailscale for Remote Access

-To manage the data center remotely, I installed Tailscale on each server.
+To manage my cluster remotely, I installed Tailscale on each server.
 Tailscale builds a secure, private network over the internet using WireGuard, letting me access the Proxmox control panel from anywhere as if I were on the local network.

 Run the Installation Script